-Our Water Conservation Initiatives
+Water Conservation Initiatives

-The Group has always been conscientious when it comes to water usage.
 We strive to only use the amount of water that is needed in our operations.
 In effort to reduce our water consumption, we have developed the following water conservation initiatives.

 (i) Producing Apparels that Require Less Water